The what, when and how of assessment.

 - your observations of your students

 - the performance of a self-assessment task by students.

 Attitudes, motivations and dispositions

-Designing to assess attitudes, motivations and dispositions requires thinking through how best students, in a safe context, can reveal:
+Designing to assess attitudes, motivations and dispositions require thinking through how best students, in a safe context, can reveal:

 - how they see themselves as learners

-- how they are disposed to be in relation to the intended learning.
+- how they are disposed to be about the intended learning.

 This can be assessed by translating research in this area into indicators or reflective prompts that students can respond to.
 You can then follow this up with a conversation, 'digging deeper' into what their responses mean.